| |

 insisting the New Testament practice was a special circumstance and that

-it was discontinued with the matter of Ananias and Sapphira. |
+it was discontinued when the deception of Ananias and Sapphira was discovered. |

 |